IBM/predict-insurance-charges-with-autoai/README.md

 ## Step 7.
 Run the application
 The driver code to run the application can be found under the web-app folder within the git repository that was cloned from [Step 1](#step-1-clone-the-repo).
-To run and test your deployed model through this Python-based user-interface, you will need to replace the following information within web-app/app.py :
+To run and test your deployed model through this Python-based user-interface, you need to replace the following information within `web-app/app.py`:

 1) Your Watson Machine Learning (which is associated with this deployed model) `Instance ID` and `apikey`.
 1) Your deployed model's deployment URL, so you can make a POST request.
 1) Your IBM Cloud IAM token, to authorize yourself.

-Now, we will go into detail on how to gather these credentials.
+Now, you go into detail on how to gather these credentials.
 If you already know how to do this, you can skip the steps below, and  go straight to running the application.